 Today FHOK delivers a comprehensive range of SRH services.
 These include: contraception, emergency contraception, antenatal and post-natal services, and post-abortion care.
 Kenya has a significant HIV and AIDS prevalence rate, and much of FHOK’s work concentrates on the prevention of HIV, and the detection and management of the virus (via referrals to laboratories for CD4 counts and the provision of anteretrovirals).

-FHOK has a substantial support base in the community, with over 7,000 volunteers giving their time to promote and deliver services and education on all aspects of SRH, including 150 members of the Youth Action Movement.
-The volunteers back a team of 129 professional staff and health personnel.
-FHOK works through 216 service points, including 10 permanent clinics, 14 mobile units and 5 youth centres.
+FHOK has a substantial support base in the community, with thousands of volunteers giving their time to promote and deliver services and education on all aspects of SRH, including hundreds of members of the Youth Action Movement.
+The volunteers back a team of professional staff and health personnel.
+FHOK works through hundreds of service points, including permanent clinics, mobile units and youth centres.
 Add to that a programme of intense advocacy to place SRH at the centre of the government’s health and planning agenda, and it’s clear that FHOK’s work has wide personal and political impact.

 FHOK is implementing a number of innovative projects, include an initiative that is forging links with micro-financial institutions to enable people living with HIV and AIDS to develop businesses and financial independence.

 FHOK also incorporates a very educational component in its HIV and AIDS activity.
 It runs outreach programmes targeting sugar factories and agricultural farms in towns and districts in Mombasa.
 Peer educators present and facilitate lectures, group discussions, film shows, talks and theatre performances, and provide one-to-one counselling for young people on sexuality, relationships, prevention of unwanted pregnancy, contraceptives, drug abuse and unsafe abortion.